dodyg/practical-aspnetcore/projects/orchard-core/README.md

 Notes:

 - To run a sample, go to each sample folder and go to the `Host` folder.
 - All module will have `Module` prefix.
-- We wil be using beta 3 version of Orchard Core.
+- We will be using beta 3 version of Orchard Core.
+- The samples in this section will receive frequent revisions as I am exploring the framework as I produce these samples.